 The program revolves around six core values — respect, courage, patience, persistence, responsibility and pride.
 These values are applied during the course of their ride from Portland to Mt.
 Hood Meadows, during their snowboard lessons and further explored off-snow.
 The goal is to provide youth with a foundation and framework for learning and growing, supported and enhanced through on-board progression, personal reflection, and adult mentorship.

 Chill operates year-round in Portland, with similar programs in skateboarding, surfing and stand-up paddleboarding, further introducing youth to the abundant outdoor recreation in Oregon.

 SOS Outreach was founded in 1993 to promote positive snowboard culture.
 The program quickly found its footing as a mentorship program, introducing life-changing programs to underserved youth with a focus on snowboarding.
 SOS Outreach now operates 15 locations in nine states, including Oregon.
 For more than 15 years, the organization has introduced snowboarding and skiing to Portland-area kids on the slopes of Mt.
 Hood Meadows.

 The program includes five days on the mountain learning-to-ride with gear provided.
 Each day is focused on one of the six SOS core values — courage, discipline, integrity, wisdom, compassion and humility — which are then tied to the days on-snow lesson.
 While the group was founded in snowboarding, skiing is also offered; the ratio at Mt.
 Hood is about 75% snowboarding and 25% skiing.
 The culmination of the program ties together outdoor exploration, leadership skills, and community service to empower youth to overcome challenges, improve their mental health, and cultivate belonging in the outdoor community.

 Snowdays Foundation, an all volunteer operated organization, serves deserving young people from Portland and Central Oregon by introducing them to snowboarding.
 The focus of this organization is all about accessing the on-snow experience and empowering youth through snowboarding.
-Snowdays covers all costs for the day with support from Timberline’s Summit Pass (formerly Summit Ski Area).
+Snowdays covers all costs for the day with support from Timberline’s Summit Pass (formerly Summit Ski Area) and Hoodoo Ski Area.